ngynkvn/awkp/README.md

 A proof of concept for live previewing output of an awk command.

-The application is only about 100 lines of straightforward code.
+The application is only about 100 lines of code.

 [![asciicast](https://asciinema.org/a/439432.svg)](https://asciinema.org/a/439432)